seregazhuk/seregazhuk.github.io_old/_posts/2017-11-20-memcached-reactphp-p4.md

 ### Preparing

 It is necessary to decide what we are going to test.
-From the consumer's point of view, the client has promises, that can be resolved or rejected.
+From the consumer's point of view, the client returns promises, that can be resolved or rejected.
 And actually, all client methods return promises.
 So, we need to test that in some conditions these promises are resolved and in others - are rejected.
 Also, we can additionally check resolved values and rejection reasons.
 As an example, let's test that the client resolves a pending request promise with the response from the server.

-Under the hood, the client uses a duplex stream and Memcached protocol parser, but we are going to test the client code in isolation, so these dependencies will be mocked.
+Under the hood, the client uses a duplex stream for communication with a server, but we are going to test the client code in isolation, so this dependency will be mocked.

 >*For mocking objects I'm going to use a very popular [Mockery](https://github.com/mockery/mockery) library.
 It has very clear and intuitive interface, but if you meet some difficulties check out its [official documentation](http://docs.mockery.io/en/latest/).*